How to Command Any Room: 4 Techniques to Instantly Connect

 In your next conversation, ask at least three follow-up questions.

-- Make the other person feel like their story matters—because it does.
+Dig deeper.
+Show real curiosity.
+Make the other person feel like their story matters.
+Because it does.

-Commanding a room comes down to these four things:
+Commanding any room comes down to these four things:

 Do that consistently, and people will feel your presence the moment you walk in.